moeabdol/q8/README.md

 ## Run Q8
 Q8 has been published to the NPM repository.
-You can download the package and run it on your local machine.
+You can download the package and run it locally on your machine.
 ```
-npm install -g q8
+$ npm install -g q8
+$ q8
 ```

 ## Caveats